 The program, while deemed successful, also encountered roadblocks.
 Clinton had to borrow equipment – tools, cars, trucks, tractors and more – from New York State and the county road engineers when available.
 Additionally, Hauptman points out the double standards that applied on the reservations.
 He quotes Clinton as saying, “The local relief agencies pay a larger wage scale and they pay at the end of each week.
 Under our regulations, it requires two times as much work to earn the same pay and necessitates waiting several weeks for their pay.”

 Beryl (née Pierce) Smith (Turtle Clan), Clinton’s niece, said Clinton remained out West for the rest of his life, working for the forestry service.
 But she remembers him from her childhood when he would come home from college and bring friends from all over the world with him.

 “One time he would bring home an African and next time a German,” said Beryl.
 “I became accustomed to all races of people.”

 While at SU, Clinton played lacrosse, making the All Team Participation List for 1930, 1931 and 1932.
-In 1932, he was named as an honorable mention as a wing attack on the All American Syracuse Lacrosse team.
+In 1932, the year he graduated, he was named as an honorable mention as a wing attack on the All American Syracuse Lacrosse team.

 This story originally published in The Oneida, Issue 7, Vol. 11, October/November 2009